ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/recipes.md

 ### Top Components by the Number of Recipes:

-In this example we learn how to use [arrayJoin](../../sql-reference/functions/array-join/) function to multiply data by array elements.
+In this example we learn how to use [arrayJoin](../../sql-reference/functions/array-join/) function to expand an array into a set of rows.

 Query: